 Adelaide, South Australia –

-He is a 28 years old artist from the Netherlands, a yogi and meditation teacher.
-He stands for healthy food, relaxed lifestyle and a happy “I” – the acceptance of oneself without concessions.
-For me, a debate without ending… but I started learning how to be in peace with myself.
+He is in his late twenties, an artist from the Netherlands… but also a yogi and meditation teacher.
+He comes back from a trip in South East Asia, where he dived himself into the ‘back to the essentials’ way of Life.
+And where he spent weeks in retreats, learning how to teach meditation.
+Sven stands for healthy food, relaxed lifestyle and a happy “I” – the acceptance of oneself without concessions.
+For me, a debate without ending… but Australia is the place to learn new things, to open up to new concepts.

-My experience with Sven: interesting talks… and my first meditation session!
+My experience with this uncommon traveler: interesting talks… and my first meditation session!
 I won’t forget it.
 Much stronger than what I expected, it showed me that you can reach a lot just by focusing on yourself and your body.
-Already a yoga addict, I got really curious about meditating and I would try it again without hesitation.
+Already adept of yoga, I got really curious about meditating and I would try it again without hesitation.
 Now, let’s read about Sven’s yoga and meditation experiences…

 9 questions to the yoga and meditation teacher